 Bearing the nickname of the former U.S. President Andrew Jackson, ‘Old Hickory’ was created in the mid-1950’s by damming the Cumberland River.
 The stretch between Hendersonville and Gallatin forms the border of Sumner, Davidson, and Wilson counties.
 The Lake extends some ninety-seven miles to Cordell Hull Dam in Carthage and incorporates twenty-two and a half thousand acres.

-The serenity of Old Hickory Lake, a contrast to the well-rumored character of its namesake, is quite apparent along the carefully managed shoreline.
+The serenity of Old Hickory Lake, a contrast to the well-rumored character of its namesake, is apparent along the carefully managed shoreline.
 Hidden coves, placid inlets, and the public access areas have a diverse population of wildlife.

 Kingfishers chatter as they dart from their cover, too quick for the sharpest photographer.
 Herons and egrets hunt in the shallows where restless fish roll, and sometimes take flight just to slap back down again.
 Turtles pop up or bake in the sun and then slide from a half-sunken limb, while cormorants spread out their watery wings as they perch on uprooted trees.

 Weathered, time-sculpted dead wood lies scattered and bedraggled; some beached on mud bars or islands that once formed the banks of the Cumberland River.
 The larger of these crooked and twisted wooden forms stir the imagination.
 They become ominous and foreboding creatures like gigantic spiders or gluttonous, man-eating dinosaurs.
 In reality, the Lake is quite safe, though, for the placid avocation of paddling.

 Each year, The Lake hosts a number of national fishing tournaments; and the beautiful Sumner County weather entices a variety of motorized water sports.
 For example, The Wounded Warrior Project whose mission is; ‘To honor and empower wounded warriors,’ benefits from an armada of cocktail-sipping thrill-seekers who gas up their boats and then roar down the lake to the dam.
 And during another organized event; the ‘Old Hickory Fun Run’ the Lake resembles the Ganges as boats lash together for a mega-party, or a fat guy’s Kumbh Mela with beer.